ngx-lottie/ngx-lottie/README.md

 export class AppModule {}
 ```

-Now you can simply use the `ng-lottie` component and provide your custom options via the `options` binding:
+Now you can use the `ng-lottie` component and provide your custom options via the `options` binding.

 ```typescript
 import { Component } from '@angular/core';